cljdevitre/FIstretch/README.md

 # RelaxiFI
-A python package to model the relaxation stretching of olivine-hosted FI by creep
+A python package to model the stretching of olivine-hosted FI by stress-relaxation creep dislocations.
-            How to Apply These Terms to Your New Programs

-Copyright (C) <2023>  <Charlotte Devitre>
+Copyright (C) <2023 Charlotte Devitre>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by